LineaLabs/lineapy/docs/source/guide/manage_artifacts/storage_location/index.rst

 poses limitations (e.g., single writes).
 Accordingly, LineaPy supports other storage options such as PostgreSQL.
-This support is essential for team collaborations as it enables the artifact store be hosted in a shared environment that can be accessed by different team members.
+This support is essential for team collaborations as it enables the artifact store to be hosted in a shared environment that can be accessed by different team members.

 .. toctree::
    :maxdepth: 1